-18.1 Are there any other material considerations which should be taken into account by either equity investors or lenders when participating in project financings in Japan?
+18.1 Are there any other material considerations which should be taken into account by either equity investors or lenders when participating in project financings in your jurisdiction?

-If granting loans constitutes "money lending business" in Japan, a money lending licence will be required under the Money Lending Business Law
+If granting loans constitutes "money lending business" in Japan, a money lender's registration will be required under the Money Lending Business Law.